top of page

 coming soon

-Roksolana is a mental health specialist who works at one of the first Ukrainian hospitals that started to treat soldiers suffering from post-traumatic stress disorder.
+Roksolana is a mental health specialist who works at one of the first Ukrainian hospitals to treat soldiers suffering from post-traumatic stress disorder.
 When the full-scale war started, she sent her husband out of the country with her children and stayed behind to help patients.
-In this episode, she shares why she cares for the spirit and mind of defenders and why she found time to leave the country to enjoy Disneyland Paris with her daughter.
+In this episode, she talks about the general health of Ukrainian defenders and what the country will need once the war is over.

 New Episodes Each Week